Wine bottling, fermentation, grape pressing, traditional method...

 Bottling (Tirage)

-As the bottles are filled, a small plastic plug (called a bidule) is inserted into the top of each, forming a tight seal.
-A crown cap goes over the bidule, and the bottles are placed on their sides, ready for the second fermentation.
+As bottles are filled, a small plastic plug called a bidule is inserted to form a tight seal.
+A crown cap is placed over the bidule, and the bottles are laid on their sides to begin the second fermentation.

 PHASE 2